Pradhyum-K/CSS342-April17-Notes/Notes.md

             - Very stressful for an animal to be in a shelter
    - Inspiration for fostering comes from Coco, Stella's cat who passed away in 2023
    - Steps to fostering animals: (1) planning (2) care (3) notes (4) communication
-            - Take a lot of notes to make sure the foster animal has a comfortable experience
-   -

 2. As a CSSE major, would we work in a shelter?
-   - Yes, I would
+   - Yes, I would.
+I think its something I would enjoy since I love animals, and I imagine that it'll be a very rewarding experience as well.